After a one year hiatus, we are now planning the 7th Over the Air, for the 25th and 26th of September, 2015.

 Over the Air is an event that defies easy description.
 It’s a celebration of creativity.
 It’s a festival of all things mobile.
 It’s a place where attendees can learn about technologies, trends and techniques.
 It’s a sleep-over.
 It’s a two day party.
 It’s an event where practitioners of creative and technical disciplines can come together to learn from each other.
 It’s about recognizing software development as a creative discipline.
 It’s an opportunity to build new relationships.
 It’s a space where you can build cool stuff and show it off to an appreciative crowd.
 It’s all these things.
 And by the way, it’s free.

 Over the Air was developed as a concept between a group of like-minded people off the back of the highly successful Hack Days in 2007 and 2008, and the clear need in the mobile industry calendar for an event that was by developers for developers.
 Instigated by Daniel Appelquist – Over the Air is the creation of Dan, Margaret Gold and Ian Forrester.
-Matthew Cashmore joined the pioneering team at the last minute to save our hides and has played a central role ever since.
-Ian has since moved on to be a cheerleader from afar, and a number of people have played key supporting roles over the years.
-(Jo Rabin, Steve Wolak, Tim Haysom, and Helen Keegan, to name but a few)
+Matthew Cashmore joined the pioneering team at the last minute to save our hides and has been part of the core team ever since.
+Ian has since moved on to be a cheerleader from afar, and a number of people have played key organising roles over the years. (namely Jo Rabin, Steve Wolak, Tim Haysom, and Helen Keegan)

 Our philosophy is simple